nraecobb/drmellman_copy/1) Why We're Unique.md

 Female Systems have two options each month when their menstrual cycle is about to begin.

 Option #1, is to go off program and enjoy yourself in case you are having cravings because of hormonal neurotransmission.
-During this time of hormonal neural transmission almost all female systems state they experience weight gain, feel and see increased levels of inflammation in their body, even some moodiness.
+During this time of hormonal neural transmission, most women state they experience weight gain, feel and see increased levels of inflammation in their body, and even some moodiness.
 We teach our female clients to take advantage of this time, and enjoy it

 or

 Option #2, Keep your system *food-focused*™ on achieving more efficiency and a level of hormonal correction.
 Remain on program to have your cells become more efficient during your menstrual cycle, which can result in less hemorrhage, less fatigue, and more energy, both mentally and physically.
 When option 2 is practiced within back to back months, more consistency between menstrual cycles is reported and timing of ovulation and menstrual cycle is improved.
 A profound experience by some is regaining a menstrual cycle that has disappeared and others come to our dietary program seeking to increase their chances of pregnancy naturally, by attempting to regain their menstrual cycle by eating the right Prostaglandin.

-Regardless if the female system chooses option one or option two, it becomes fun if you know the rules to play the game.
+Regardless if you choose option one or option two, it becomes fun if you know the rules to play the game.
 Truly enjoy this time because either way you know which foods will help you recover and get you right back to where you were before.
 If you choose to stay on your foods, as a result your menstrual cycle ended early and the positive side effect is you have an all-time new low weight, or close to it.

 Remember if you vacation on weekends or weeks at a time, it is very easy to come back on program where you left off and find continued success.
 I do suggest you enjoy yourself on vacations, holidays, weekends, or a day off, or you're just going to perform a food lotto until all the foods that work for you are what she would eat on vacation anyway.
 Yes, many clients enjoy Haagen Dazs & different variations of Organic ice cream from dairy, coconut, and many other choices in the marketplace as part of their program, with unlimited portions daily with great dietary success.